HL7/davinci-deqm/source/pages/index.md

 ## Background

-### Clinical Quality Measures Ecosystem and The Data Exchange For Quality Measures Implementation Guide
+### Clinical Quality Measures Ecosystem and the Data Exchange for Quality Measures Implementation Guide
 {:.no_toc}

 The Data Exchange For Quality Measures Implementation Guide fits into the clinical quality measures ecosystem at the interface between the Measure Reporters and User as illustrated in the figure[^2] below with the red oval: